micropython/micropython/docs/library/ubluetooth.rst

       Increasing this allows better handling of bursty incoming data (for example scan results) and the ability to receive larger characteristic values.

-    - ``'mtu'``: Get/set the MTU that will be used during an MTU exchange.
+    - ``'mtu'``: Get/set the MTU that will be used during a ATT MTU exchange.
 The resulting MTU will be the minimum of this and the remote device's MTU.
-      MTU exchange will not happen automatically (unless the remote device initiates it), and must be manually initiated with :meth:`gattc_exchange_mtu<BLE.gattc_exchange_mtu>`.
+      ATT MTU exchange will not happen automatically (unless the remote device initiates it), and must be manually initiated with :meth:`gattc_exchange_mtu<BLE.gattc_exchange_mtu>`.
       Use the ``_IRQ_MTU_EXCHANGED`` event to discover the MTU for a given connection.